top of page

 Upcoming Litters

-Nora, Australian Champion Amasa Sweet As Bro (AI) N.SPRD SWN {NTD}
+Dual Titled Australian Champion Amasa Sweet As Bro (AI) SPRD.A SWN TK.S {NTD} aka Nora

-For this litter, we will be importing semen from Europe.
+For this litter, we have imported semen from Europe.
 The sire will be announced once pregnancy is confirmed.

 Puppy pricing